thustorage/pacman/README.md

 # Pacman

-This repository contains the artifact for the ATC'22 paper: "Pacman: An Efficient Compaction Approach for Log-Structured Key-Value Store on Persistent Memory".
+This repository contains the artifact for the USENIX ATC'22 paper: ["Pacman: An Efficient Compaction Approach for Log-Structured Key-Value Store on Persistent Memory"](https://www.usenix.org/conference/atc22/presentation/wang-jing).

-For ATC'22 Artifact Evaluation, please check out the Artifact README from the atc22ae hotcrp system.

 ## Directory structure